 It depends on your employment agreement.
 By law, employers must pay super on top of your Ordinary Time Earnings (OTE).
 However, some salary packages include super as part of the total package.
 Use the 'Super included in salary' toggle to see the difference.

-On a $100,000 salary in FY 2025-26, an Australian resident pays approximately $22,788 in income tax (after LITO) plus $2,000 Medicare levy, giving a take-home pay of around $75,212 per year or $2,893 per fortnight.
+On a $100,000 salary in FY 2025-26, an Australian resident pays approximately $20,788 in income tax (LITO is fully phased out at this income) plus a $2,000 Medicare levy — $22,788 in total.
+That leaves a take-home pay of around $77,212 per year or $2,970 per fortnight.
+Your employer also pays $12,000 (12%) into super on top.

 Sources & methodology